laneboysrc/nrf24l01-rc/stm32f1-nrf24l01-transmitter/doc/architecture.md

     * Two switches can be combined to form a trim function
     * Have a pull-up programmed
     * May be momentary or latching
         * Momentary buttons can be configured to make a multi-position switch
         * Transmitter beeps the current number
-        * Long press support?
 * **Toggle switches and trims need to remember their state across power cycles**

+So we have the following logical input types:
+* Analog with center
+* Analog without center
+* Switch on/off (1 digital input)
+* Switch 3-position (2 digital inputs)
+* Switch n-positions (n digital inputs)
+    * In theory we could do with n-1 digital inputs, using the state when all inputs are open as first position.
+However, this may cause issues that the first position is triggered when switching between the other positions, as contacts may temporarily open.
+    * Therefore it is better to use n inputs and treat "all inputs open" as well as "more than one input closed" as error condition.

+Having logical inputs allows us to setup multiple logical inputs for the same hardware input.

 ### Model vs Transmitter hardware configuration